if1live/VRTK/Assets/VRTK/Documentation/API.md

 ### Overview

-The Outline Object Copy Highlighter works by making a copy of a mesh and adding an outline shader to it and toggling the appearance of the highlighted object.
+Creates a mesh copy and applies an outline shader which is toggled on and off when highlighting the object.

+  > A valid mesh must be found or provided for the clone mesh to be created.

+**Script Usage:**
+ * Place the `VRTK_OutlineObjectCopyHighlighter` script on either:
+   * The GameObject of the Interactable Object to highlight.
+   * Any other scene GameObject and then link that GameObject to the Interactable Objects `Object Highlighter` parameter to denote use of the highlighter.
+ * Ensure the `Active` parameter is checked.

 ### Inspector Parameters